aytacworld/express/apps/express/README.md

   staticPath: {route: string, path: require}, // This is the path to static files, default false
   login: require('@aytacworld/express-login'), // This is the passport module to require, default false
   oauthServer: {route: string, module: require('@aytacworld/express-oauth')}, // This is the oauth serverside part, default false,
-  authDatabase: Database object // This is the auth database to make the login/oauth token exchange happen, it is mandatory if you use login and/or oauthServer, default false
+  authDatabase: Database object, // This is the auth database to make the login/oauth token exchange happen, it is mandatory if you use login and/or oauthServer, default false
-}
+  authDecisionPage: string // This is the path to decisions pug file }
 ```